 The state of Queretaro contains natural wonders, magic towns, and four World Heritage sites.
 Its high elevation location on the Central Mexican Plateau makes the weather warm and pleasant year-round.
+There are lots of fun things to do in Queretaro — it has a little something for everyone.

 The city of Queretaro, officially called Santiago de Queretaro, is the capital and largest urban area in the state.
 It was a crucial city in the Mexican War of Independence, and many of the main attractions in Queretaro relate to its fascinating history.